 What is the relationship between InfiniBand and Fibre Channel or Gigabit Ethernet?

-The InfiniBand architecture is complementary to Fibre Channel and Gigabit Ethernet.
-InfiniBand is uniquely positioned to become the I/O interconnect of choice for data center implementations.
-Networks such as Ethernet and Fibre Channel are expected to connect into the edge of the InfiniBand fabric and benefit from better access to InfiniBand architecture-enabled compute resources.
+The InfiniBand architecture is complementary to Fibre Channel and Gigabit Ethernet but offers higher performance and better I/O efficiency than either of these technologies.
+InfiniBand is uniquely positioned to become the I/O interconnect of choice and is replacing Fibre Channel in many data centers.
+Ethernet connects seamlessly into the edge of the InfiniBand fabric and benefits from better access to InfiniBand architecture-enabled compute resources.
 This will enable IT managers to better balance I/O and processing resources within an InfiniBand fabric.

 What type of cabling does InfiniBand support?